fbpx

 Nicole Belisle

-Nicole has a passion for the food service industry.
-As part of the Brooks School Summer Programs, Nicole supervises the logistics team to ensure all programs remain in compliance with the Commonwealth of Massachusetts and North Andover Board of Health.
-For almost twenty years, Nicole has been involved in school-based nutritional services.
-She holds industry certifications in ServSafe, Allergy Awareness, CPR, and First Aid.
-During the academic year, Nicole leads a team of youth development professionals in North Andover’s after-school program.
-Her hobbies include softball, tennis, and gaming.
-Nicole lives in North Andover with her husband, two dogs, and a cat.
+Nicole is passionate about the food service industry and plays a key role in the Brooks School Summer Programs, where she supervises the logistics team to ensure compliance with the Commonwealth of Massachusetts and North Andover Board of Health regulations.
+With nearly twenty years of experience in school-based nutritional services, Nicole holds certifications in ServSafe, Allergy Awareness, CPR, and First Aid.
+During the school year, she works as a teaching assistant and leads a team of youth development professionals in North Andover’s after-school program.
+In her free time, Nicole enjoys softball, tennis, and gaming.
+She lives in North Andover with her husband, two dogs, and a cat.

 Head Group Coordinator